rohith0224/TicketManager/README.md

-# CSCI 6221 - SOLIDITY - Project: Ticket Booking System on Ethereum Blockchain
+# SOLIDITY - Project: Ticket Booking System on Ethereum Blockchain

 ## Description
 This project implements a ticket booking system using Ethereum smart contracts and NFTs.
 It allows users to purchase event tickets via Ether using a decentralized application (dApp).
 The tickets are minted as NFTs, and users can interact with the blockchain directly through MetaMask.